crwebb85/dotfiles/nvim/cheatsheet.md

 - `o` create new line below current line and go to it
 - `O` create new line above current line and go to it

+- use `verbose` in front of a command to get verbose into such as `:verbose map`
 - `:nmap` to see normal mode mappings
 - `:vmap` to see visual mode mappings
 - `:imap` to see insert mode mappings